unsw-restech/unsw-restech.github.io/docs/_sources/software/index.rst.txt

 This section starts with Environment Modules to help you get started using the software we have installed on Katana.

-Each section after that explains tips and tricks for using that software on Katana and a link to an example batch script in our Github examples.
+Each section after that explains tips and tricks for using that software on Katana.
+Example batch scripts for various software can be found in our `Github examples <https://github.com/unsw-edu-au/Restech-HPC/tree/master/hpc-examples>`_.

 .. toctree::

+    ansys.rst
+    biosciences.rst
+    comsol.rst
     environment_modules.rst
-    biosciences.rst
     installing_software.rst
     intel_compilers_and_libraries.rst
     java.rst